-D. Rest 1)
+D. Rest

-- All players shall be offered at least: - a) 60 minutes of rest between singles matches - b) 30 minutes of rest between doubles matches, or when short sets or 8-game pro sets are used for singles or double matches. - 2) All players shall be offered at least 12 hours of rest between the completion of their last match of any day and the start of play of their first match of the following day. - 3) No match may start nor should a suspended match resume after 10pm.
+- 1) All players shall be offered at least: - a) 60 minutes of rest between singles matches - b) 30 minutes of rest between doubles matches, or when short sets or 8-game pro sets are used for singles or double matches. - 2) All players shall be offered at least 12 hours of rest between the completion of their last match of any day and the start of play of their first match of the following day. - 3) No match may start nor should a suspended match resume after 10pm.

-12. TRACK AND FIELD
+12. TRACK AND FIELD (Revised December 2020)

 - A. Team.
 A school team shall not compete in more than 12 meets at each level of competition, exclusive of the varsity district meet and state championships.
 A meet, whether one day or two days, shall count as one meet.
 There is no limitation on the number of schools that may participate in a track and field meet.
 Any time a student participates representing their school, it shall count toward the school's team limitation. - B. Individual.
-A student shall not compete in more than 12 meets, exclusive of the varsity district meet and state championships.

-A contestant shall not enter or compete in more than two distance races - 800, 1500 and 3000.
+A student shall not compete in more than 12 meets, exclusive of the varsity district meet and state championships. - A contestant shall not enter or compete in more than two distance races 800, 1500 and 3000.
 If a contestant does enter or compete in all three-distance events, that contestant's team shall forfeit the meet.
-If a contestant violates the Rules Book limit of four events but does not violate the Executive Board distance race limit, then all points earned by that contestant in the meet are forfeited.

-- 1. Q. If three schools compete in a track and field meet and score it not only as a triangular meet but also as two separate dual meets for each school, how many meets are counted toward each school's limit of 12 meets? - A. One meet is counted against each school.
+If a contestant violates the Rules Book limit of four events but does not violate the Executive Board distance race limit, then all points earned by that contestant in the meet are forfeited. - 1.
+Q. If three schools compete in a track and field meet and score it not only as a triangular meet but also as two separate dual meets for each school, how many meets are counted toward each school's limit of 12 meets? - A. One meet is counted against each school.
 It does not matter how many different ways the meet is scored.

-13. VOLLEYBALL
+13. VOLLEYBALL (Revised May 2025)

 - A. Team.
 A school team shall not compete on more than 18 playing dates / 36 matches, at each level of competition, exclusive of the varsity district playoffs and state championships. - B. Individual.
 A student shall not compete on more than 18 playing dates / 36 matches, exclusive of varsity district playoffs and state championships.
-Additionally, a student shall not compete in more than one set in addition to one match per day.
-Once a player participates in the second set of a match that constitutes their match for that day.
+Additionally, a student shall not compete in more than six total sets per day at different levels.
 If a student exceeds the limit, the match in which the limit is exceeded shall be forfeited.
 A student may participate in more than one jamboree in a day but is limited to not more than four sets total.

-EXCEPTION: The individual limit of one set in addition to one match per day does not apply to double duals or tournament play.
+EXCEPTION: The individual limit of six total sets per day at different levels does not apply to double duals or tournament play.
 In tournament play, a student may participate in only one level of competition during that day.
-Double duals involve two or three teams competing on one day.
-In double dual play, a student may participate in multiple levels of play and may play in a maximum of 10 sets during that day.
+Double duals involve two or three schools competing on one day.
+In double dual play, a student may participate in a maximum of ten sets at the same level during that day.